When Visiting Harbor Heights, ALWAYS CHECK IN AT THE FRONT OFFICE:

 - Please do not park in the red and yellow No Parking Zones.
 The yellow zone is the drop off and pick up area only.

-- The parent pick up process has also changed.
-It will not be necessary to come into the building to pick up your student(s) at the end of the school day.
+- It will not be necessary to come into the building to pick up your student(s) at the end of the school day.
 You will drive through the parking lot to the yellow loading zone.
 The students will be kept safely behind the fence by the outdoor covered play area.
 When staff makes contact with the driver we will send your student to the car.
 Once quickly buckled in, please move forward so that we can keep the line moving.

 - Please do not try to go around the car in front of you.
 Wait your turn in line.